bootchk/nRF5rawProtocol/readme.md

 Raw Wireless Protocol for nRF5

 Work in progress.
 Untested on hw.
+Usually compiles cleanly.

 About
 -

 A primitive (raw) protocol stack for Nordic nRF52 family radio chips (SoC which includes ARM mcu)

 See also: Radiohead.
-That does the same thing except is requires polling, doesn't use interrupts?
+That does the same thing except it requires polling, doesn't use interrupts?

 Raw :
 - broadcast, all units transmit and receive same address